SOUHAILMENSI/netperfAnalysiFront/README.md

 ## Installation and Setup Instructions

-Clone down this repository.
+Clone down the front & back repositories.

 You will need node and npm installed globally on your machine.

 ### Installation: